KarinaMermaid/Comparative-microbiome-dynamics-of-the-earthworm-Eisenia-fetida-cultivated-in-sewage-sludge-and-peat/README.md

 * The presence and abundance of microbial taxa (asv_table.csv).
 * Experimental metadata (metadata.csv) that contextualizes the microbiome data.
 * Taxonomic classifications (taxonomy.csv) that provide a framework for understanding microbial identities and relationships.
-* Additional data (additional_tables.xlsx) that support extended analyses and interpretations.
+* Additional data (supplementary_tables.xlsx) that support extended analyses and interpretations.